WoditorTrans2000/WoditorTranslationGallery/README.md

 [Reddit](
 https://www.reddit.com/r/Udita_wolfrpgeditor/?rdt=34274) **-r/udita_wolfrpgeditor -**<br>Good place to share your devlog, but also the show ongoing project.

-[Discord](
-https://discord.com/invite/c3F7fNyDKE) **- WolfRPGEditor Hub -**<br>Good place to talk with other translators, but also share you games, resources and even wodistant plugin!

 [Bluesky](
 https://bsky.app/profile/woditorgamegallery.bsky.social) **- WoditorNews -**<br>
 Where I post updates on translations in progress, sometimes I posts games by other developers.